twse/random-stuff/README.md

 * **LTROL Font**: TrueType Unicode font used in the American version of Lufia: The Ruins of Lore (2003).
 Created using CrystalTile2 (2010) and FontCreator 5.6 (2007).
 This font is not licensed or endorsed by ATLUS U.S.A., Inc. or SQUARE ENIX, Inc.
 * **names.csv**: Names for adding to [Mozilla credits list](https://www.mozilla.org/credits).
 We know there are many Mozillians, past and present, who do not have Mozillians or Mozilla Bugzilla profiles.
 This includes former staff who have not updated their email address on Mozillians and Mozilla Bugzilla.
 The message used in the names.csv file when someone or you gets added is **name &lt;email&gt;: "comment (citation)"**.
 * **PSF Contributor Signatories.htm**: People who received the Python Software Foundation Contributor Agreement (partial list only).
 * **Readable Fonts**: Self-loading font family based on the “System VIO” font from OS/2.
-Some characters modified.
 They cover many languages written in Latin, Greek, Cyrillic, Armenian, Hebrew or Cherokee scripts.
 Created using utilities by Iván Llanas and Michael J. Mefford (PC Magazine).
 See Contributors.md for a list of people contributing to old packages and their legal/warranty notices.
 * **SitePal Forum Drug Words.htm**: Toothpastes, drugs and medicine – these words were used to spam the old SitePal forums which no longer exists since March 2011.
 * **Ubunteros.htm**: Launchpad users who signed the Ubuntu Code of Conduct (partial list only).
 * **Ubuntu Member Home Pages.htm**: Websites for Ubuntu members who have explicitly signed the Ubuntu Code of Conduct (partial list only).
 The beginning paragraph is based on the old Netscape people page.